Your Sportsman Guide Guns and What They're For

 It Gets Me Away From Washing the Dishes

-There is growing anxiety amongst people they could be subject to a home invasion or robbery.
-A firearm acts as both an effective deterrent and heaven forbid, a last barrier of defense to those who would wish harm upon you.
-A motivation for purchasing a gun can be as simple as a little extra security for you and your home.
+There is growing anxiety amongst people that they could be subject to home invasion or robbery.
+A firearm acts as an effective deterrent and heaven forbid, a last barrier of defense to those who would wish to harm you.
+A motivation for purchasing a gun can be as simple as extra security for you and your home.

 Even if you're not interested in shooting something that moves, you can still find a hobby in the world of firearms.
-A growing reason they are so popular is the fact they are fun to shoot.
-You would be surprised at the amount of firing ranges in proximity to you and taking up shooting a few rounds now and then can be just what the doctor ordered.
+A reason they are so popular is that they are fun to shoot.
+You would be surprised at the amount of firing ranges in proximity to you.
+Taking up shooting a few rounds can be just what the doctor ordered.

 "You'll Shoot Your Eye Out, Kid"

-Whatever your reason for expanding your knowledge on firearms, it is important also to learn how to be safe if you will be handling them.
+Whatever your reason for expanding your knowledge on firearms, it is important also to learn how to be safe when handling them.

 Here are a few basic tips to keep safe when there is a gun around